 6. Instead of using sex to build connection, let sex be a fully embodied expression of already present connection.

 When you want to have sex when you are not very connected to the other, turn your attention to your emotional state and do what it takes to bring that into your heart.

 7. Don't forget that the deeper you dive, the less you'll mind upsetting waves.

 View your relationship as an ever-evolving adventure, potentially deepened by all that happens, however unpleasant.
 You may hurt more as you mature, but you'll mind less.

-Excerpted from Emotional Intimacy: A Comprehensive Guide for Connecting with the Power of Your Emotions by Robert Augustus Masters, PhD.
+Adapted from Emotional Intimacy: A Comprehensive Guide for Connecting With the Power of Your Emotions by Robert Augustus Masters, Ph.D.
 Copyright © 2013 Robert Augustus Masters.
 Published by Sounds True.